Don't let them burn.

 Bonfires are particularly attractive to hedgehogs; a big pile of branches, leaves and bits of wood looks like the perfect place to spend the winter.
 The inside is dry and warm - they are unaware of the incendiary nature of the bonfire!

 The best way - and one recommended by boy scouts and wildlife alike - is to build a bonfire on the day of lighting.
-Storing your wood and cardboard separately under tarpaulins until the big day, is the safest way to ensure your wood is dry and any hibernating animals are safe.
+Storing your wood and cardboard separately under tarpaulins until the big daya nd moving it to build.
+This is the safest way to ensure your wood is dry and any hibernating animals are safe.

 Larger bonfires for school or public displays are sometimes built in advance.
 The most practical way of keeping hedgehogs out of large bonfires is to run chicken wire and wooden stakes - around 1 meter high - around the entire bonfire.
 The top end of the mesh must be rolled out to prevent a climbing hedgehog from entering.
 Still, the safest way is to build it on the night.